vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 charge/agreement in the app.

 Merchants should always ask the user to check the status of charges in the app.
-We are not able do manually check charges, unless there is clear indication that there is an error on our end.
+We are not able to manually check charges unless there is a clear indication that there is an error on our end.

-### What happens to charges if the corresponding agreement is cancelled?
+### What happens to charges if the corresponding agreement is canceled?

-All charges in a `PENDING`, `DUE` or `RESERVED` state will be cancelled if the Agreement is stopped.
+All charges in a `PENDING`, `DUE` or `RESERVED` state will be canceled if the Agreement is stopped.
 **Note**: This also includes the `initial charge` if it's currently `RESERVED`.
 So if the merchant needs to charge the user for the initial charge; then this needs to be done before the agreement is stopped.